How does the COUNTAX function (DAX) work?

 How do you use the COUNTAX function?

-For example, if the column contains an expression that evaluates to an empty string, the COUNTAX function treats that result as non-blank.
-Usually the COUNTAX function does not count empty cells but in this case the cell contains a formula, so it is counted.
+If the column has an expression of an empty string, the COUNTAX function will treat it as non-blank.
+Usually, it won’t count empty cells but since the cell contains a formula, the function will count it.

 Related Blog Posts

 Considerations when using the COUNTAX function

 The COUNTAX can be used on a Boolean data type.
 If there are no rows that produce a non-blank value, the function will return a blank result.

 COUNTAX and COUNTX are identical except for Boolean.
 COUNTAX can operate on a Boolean data type, but COUNTX cannot do that.

 = COUNTAX ( FILTER (Results, Results[Season] = “Summer”), Results[Medal] )